obnam-mirror/obnam2/obnam.md

 long run.
 I also intend to have fun while developing the new software.

-Part of that maintainability is going to be achieved by using Rust as the programming language (strong, static type system) rather than Python (dynamic, comparatively weak type system).
+Part of that maintainability is going to be achieved by using Rust as the programming language (which has a strong, static type system) rather than Python (which has a dynamic, comparatively weak type system).
 Another part is more strongly aiming for simplicity and elegance.
 Obnam1 used an elegant, but not very simple copy-on-write B-tree structure; Obnam2 will use [SQLite][].

 [SQLite]: https://sqlite.org/index.html